Mini Case Studies

 Conclusions

 Transitioning from a small 12-person start-up like Oculid to a +600-person company like Tobii was a significant leap.
-Initially, I felt a bit overwhelmed by the number of meetings, but over time I came to enjoy collaborating with senior designers, developers and experts in their respective fields.
+Initially, I felt a bit overwhelmed by the number of meetings, but over time I came to enjoy collaborating with senior designers, developers, managers and experts in their respective fields.
 Meeting so many talented professionals and advancing our Oculid products further was a truly rewarding experience.

 Leave a Reply